webplatform/docs/guides/html_lists/index.md

 There are three list types in HTML:

-* '''unordered list''' — used to group a set of related items, in no particular order.
+* '''[[Meta:HTML/Elements/ul unordered list]]''' — used to group a set of related items, in no particular order.
-* '''ordered list''' — used to group a set of related items, in a specific order.
+* '''[[Meta:HTML/Elements/ol ordered list]]''' — used to group a set of related items, in a specific order.
-* '''description list''' — used to display name/value pairs such as terms and their definitions, or times and events.
+* '''[[Meta:HTML/Elements/dl description list]]''' — used to display name/value pairs such as terms and their definitions, or times and events.

 Each one has a specific purpose and meaning — they are not interchangeable.